 This webpage contains a guide to how much compensation you might receive if your personal injury claim is successful whether you’re claiming compensation for an injury at work or claiming compensation for a data breach.
-One thing that you really need to understand, is that the circumstances of every claim are generally unique whether you’re claiming compensation for an injury at work or any other accident.
+One thing that you really need to understand is that the circumstances of every claim are generally unique whether you’re claiming compensation for an injury at work or any other accident.
 Therefore, giving an estimate of how much compensation might be received without knowing the claim’s specifics is very hard indeed.
 This guide is intended as general information only, and you must speak to a solicitor to get a personalised, accurate estimate in your own case.

 Accident Claims UK can help with this.
 If you contact us on 0800 073 8801 today, one of our team of experts will be able to go over your claim with you and give you a much more accurate idea of how much you might be able to claim in compensation.
 We could help you whether you’re claiming compensation for an injury at work, claiming compensation after a car accident or any other non-fault accident.